SarpedonTD/sarpedontd.github.io/_posts/2022-11-20-Legion-Maps.md

 This is probably my favorite map (the only map I've beaten 13lade on, that's a story for another time):
 ![Orbit](http://davoonline.com/rivals/Bot/maps/orbit.png)

-While Rivals has a random map feature in game it's revealed at the last moment it also helps to pick a random map ahead of time so that both players know what map to expect, but it's still chosen at random.
-Also, despite what looks like on the surface to be a small map and therefore simple, it turns out there is a lot of nuance to maps.
+While Rivals has a random map feature in game it's revealed at the last moment when a match starts.
+For tournaments it helps to pick a map at random, but ahead of time so that both players know what map to expect and can pick thier decks accordingly.
+Finally, despite what looks like on the surface to be a small map and therefore simple, it turns out there is a lot of nuance to maps.
 Some are not at all fun to play on and poorly balanced.
 I'm looking at you:

 ![Canal Row](http://davoonline.com/rivals/Bot/maps/canalrow.png)